Discover how IVR testing and monitoring removes the guesswork from call center optimization.

 Monitoring can be simple — a simulated call is delivered to ensure the system is active and answering calls — or it can be more complex, offering data gathering that reflects on an IVR’s performance according to a set of key performance indicators (KPIs) that tell just how well an IVR is working.
 It can also be done at set intervals in order to test the system over a longer period of time and ensure the system is working at peak performance.

-Maintaining Customer Service
+Improving Customer Service Standards

 Preventing Customers from Jumping Ship